KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 Example
 Working across Packages🔗
 Accessing features from other packages can be very helpful to link quests together.
 All events, conditions, objectives, items and conversations can be accessed.
-Just journal entries only work in their own package.

 You never need to access a specific file since feature names are unique within a package.

 Top-Level Packages🔗
-You can access top-level packages (placed directly in "QuestPackages") by prefixing the feature's name with a dot and the package name.
+You can access top-level packages (placed directly in "QuestPackages") by prefixing the feature's name with a greater than (>) and the package name.

 Example
 Packages in Sub-folders🔗